nhpip/iex_history2/README.md

 ### History.state()
 Displays the current state:
 ```
-    History version 2.0 is eenabled:
+    History version 2.0 is
+    enabled:
       Current history is 199 commands in size.
       Current bindings are 153 variables in size.
 ```